A notion of weak convergence in metric spaces: Weak convergences of polar type

-\begin{definition} A metric space $(E,d)$ is $\Delta$-complete (or satisfies the $\Delta$-completeness property) if every bounded sequence admits an asymptotic center. \end{definition} An easy maximality argument, see for instance \cite[Theorem A.1]{MadSol}, allows us to give the following result.
+\begin{definition} (\cite{Lim}) A metric space $(E,d)$ is called $\Delta$-complete (or is said to satisfy the $\Delta$-completeness property) if every bounded sequence admits an asymptotic center. \end{definition} An easy maximality argument, see for instance \cite[Theorem A.1]{MadSol}, yields the following result.